Skip to content

 10 min de lecture

-The carbon mast is an essential component of a carbon foil , influencing the stability, control, maneuverability, and speed of your wingfoil.
-Its various characteristics are determined by the mast's thickness, chord, hydrodynamic profile, carbon content, and the quality of the carbon fibers.
+The carbon mast is an essential element of a carbon foil, influencing the stability, control, maneuverability, and speed of your wingfoil.
+These different characteristics are determined by the thickness, chord of the mast, hydrodynamic profile of the mast, the amount of carbon, and the quality of the carbon fibers.

-Therefore, choosing the right carbon foil will determine its overall performance.
-With this in mind, SROKA offers two types of carbon masts: 14mm and 16mm.
-What are the differences between these two carbon masts, and how do you choose the carbon foil that best suits your needs?
+Therefore, choosing your carbon foil wisely will determine the overall performance of your foil.
+Based on this observation, SROKA offers two types of carbon masts: 14mm and 16mm.
+What are the differences between these two carbon masts, and how do you choose the carbon foil that best suits you?

-What criteria should one look for in a carbon foil mast?
+What criteria are we looking for in a carbon Foil mast?

-The stiffness of a mast is determined by various parameters such as its thickness, its chord (distance between the leading edge and the trailing edge), the hydrodynamic profile and the quantity and quality of carbon applied in the mast.
+The rigidity of a mast is determined by different parameters such as its thickness, its chord (distance between the leading edge and the trailing edge), the hydrodynamic profile, and the quantity and quality of carbon applied in the mast.

-• To go fast and have an amazing glide, you need a very thin mast with very little rope.
+• To go fast and have incredible glide, you need a very thin mast with very little chord.

-• To have a rigid mast, you need a thick mast, with a lot of rope, and a lot of carbon.
+• To have a stiff mast, you need a thick mast, with a lot of chord, and a lot of carbon.

-• To have a lightweight mast, you need to use less carbon.
+• To have a light mast, you need to use less carbon.

-The reason you invest in a very expensive carbon mast is to achieve a real performance gain.
-So why pay the price of a carbon foil for the same performance as an aluminum mast?
-It doesn't make sense!
+However, if you invest in a very expensive carbon mast, it's to gain a real performance advantage.
+So why pay the price of a carbon foil to get the same performance as an aluminum mast?
+It makes no sense!

-Therefore, if you are interested in a Carbon foil, you might as well invest in an excellent carbon mast with the best compromise between glide, rigidity, lightness and control.
+Therefore, if you are interested in a carbon foil, you might as well invest in an excellent carbon mast with the best compromise between glide, stiffness, lightness, and control.

 Option 1

-To maintain a stiff mast at a slightly more attractive price , the mast's chord is increased and/or its thickness is increased, while the amount and/or quality of carbon fiber in the mast is decreased.
-In our case, we chose to increase the thickness to 16mm and reduce the amount of high-modulus M40J fiber.
-This compromise allowed us to achieve the same stiffness as the 14mm Elite carbon mast , but with only 60% M40J (high-modulus carbon).
+To maintain a stiff mast at a slightly more attractive price, we increase the mast chord and/or its thickness, and decrease the amount of carbon and/or the quality of carbon in the mast.
+In our case, we chose to increase the thickness to 16mm and reduce the quantity of M40J high-modulus fiber.
+This compromise allowed us to be as stiff as the Elite 14mm carbon mast, but with only 60% M40J (high-modulus carbon).

 Option 2

-To achieve maximum performance , the chord length must be reduced as much as possible, the thickness minimized, and to do this , the amount of carbon must be increased (140 layers of carbon in our 14mm Elite mast) and the quality of the carbon fibers increased by using high modulus carbon.
-(Therefore, the mast is made of 100% high modulus M40 J).
+To seek maximum performance, it is necessary to reduce the chord as much as possible, reduce the thickness as much as possible, and to do this, it is necessary to increase the quantity of carbon (140 layers of carbon in our 14mm Elite mast) and increase the quality of carbon fibers by using high modulus carbon.
+(Therefore, the mast is 100% high modulus M40 J).

 The consequences of a thicker mast: